Non-preemptive Scheduling in a Smart Grid Model and its Implications on Machine Minimization: Introduction

-Our online algorithms are based on identifying a relationship with the dynamic speed (voltage) scaling (DVS) problem~\cite{YDS95}.
-The main challenge, even when jobs have uniform width or uniform height, is that in time intervals where the ``workload'' is low, the optimal DVS schedule may have much lower cost than the optimal Grid schedule because jobs in DVS schedules can effectively be stretched as flat as possible while jobs in Grid schedules have rigid duration and cannot be stretched.
-In such case, it is insufficient to simply compare with the optimal DVS schedule.
-Therefore, our analysis is divided into two parts: for high workload intervals, we compare with the optimal DVS schedule; and for low workload intervals, we directly compare with the optimal Grid schedule via a lower bound on the total workload over these intervals (Lemmas~\ref{thm:algV_cost} and~\ref{thm:horizontal_framework}).
+Technically speaking, our online algorithms are based on identifying a relationship with the dynamic speed (voltage) scaling ({$\dvs$}) problem~\cite{YDS95}.
+The main challenge, even when jobs have uniform width or uniform height, is that in time intervals where the ``workload'' is low, the optimal {$\dvs$} schedule may have much lower cost than the optimal {$\grid$} schedule because jobs in {$\dvs$} schedules can effectively be stretched as flat as possible while jobs in {$\grid$} schedules have rigid duration and cannot be stretched.
+In such case, it is insufficient to simply compare with the optimal {$\dvs$} schedule.
+Therefore, our analysis is divided into two parts: for high workload intervals, we compare with the optimal {$\dvs$} schedule; and for low workload intervals, we directly compare with the optimal {$\grid$} schedule via a lower bound on the total workload over these intervals (Lemmas~\ref{thm:algV_cost} and~\ref{thm:horizontal_framework}).
 For jobs with arbitrary width, we adopt the natural approach of classification based on job width.
 We then align the ``feasible interval'' of each job in a more uniform way so that we can use the results on uniform width (Lemma~\ref{thm:relax_load}).

 In designing exact algorithms we use interval graphs to represent the jobs and the important notion maximal cliques to partition the time horizon into disjoint windows.
 Such partition usually leads to optimal substructures; nevertheless, non-preemption makes it trickier and requires a smart way to handle jobs spanning multiple windows.
-We describe how to handle such jobs without adding a lot of overhead.
-We remark that our approach can be adapted to other objective functions like minimizing maximum load, including the machine minimization problem.
+We describe how to handle such jobs without adding a lot of overhead. \comment{ We remark that our approach \fhl{for both online and exact algorithms} can be adapted to other objective functions like minimizing maximum load, including the machine minimization problem. }

+\runtitle{Organization of the paper.} We define the problem and provide some basic observations in Section~\ref{sec:prelim}.
+The online algorithms for uniform time duration and arbitrary power requirement are developed in Section~\ref{sec:general_unit_width} and are extended for solving the general case in Section~\ref{sec:general}.
+The lower bound of online algorithms is provided in Section~\ref{sec:general_lb}.
+Several special cases regarding uniform power requirement are discussed in Section~\ref{sec:special}.
+We design fixed-parameter exact algorithms in Section~\ref{sec:exact} and derive a lower bound for the running time in Section~\ref{sec:exact_lb}.
+In Section~\ref{sec:peak}, we extend our online and exact algorithms to the objective of maximum load and the related non-preemptive machine minimization problem.
+We conclude the paper in Section~\ref{sec:conclusion}.

 \comment{

 }